 While McCormick has historically combined the roles of chairman and chief executive officer, we combine or separate the roles based on the needs of the Company and its shareholders at any particular time.
-Mr. Kurzius currently serves as the President and Chief Executive Officer, and Mr. Wilson currently serves as the Executive Chairman of the Board.
-We believe this structure supports the seamless transition in corporate leadership undertaken in early 2016.
+Most recently, the Company recombined the roles after a transition in corporate leadership with Mr. Kurzius now serving as Chairman, President and Chief Executive Officer.
 This structure provides a bridge between management and the Board, thus helping to ensure that both act with commonality of purpose with efficient communication between them.
-The Board believes that the Executive Chairman and CEO are best able to bring key business issues and stockholder interests to the Board's attention, given their in-depth understanding of the Company.
+The Board believes that the CEO is best able to bring key business issues and stockholder interests to the Board's attention, given his in-depth understanding of the Company.
 As well, this structure helps ensure accountability for the actions and strategic direction of the Company, and ensures that the Company presents its message and strategy to stockholders, employees and customers with a unified voice.

-The Board also has the position of Lead Director who provides additional independent oversight of senior management and board matters in our current structure where the Executive Chairman is not an independent director.
-The selection of a lead director is meant to facilitate, and not to inhibit, communication among the directors or between any of them and the Executive Chairman and/or CEO.
-Accordingly, directors are encouraged to continue to communicate among themselves and directly with the Executive Chairman and/ or CEO.
+The Board also has the position of Lead Director who provides additional independent oversight of senior management and board matters in our current structure where the Chairman is not an independent director.
+The selection of a lead director is meant to facilitate, and not to inhibit, communication among the directors or between any of them and the Chairman and CEO.
+Accordingly, directors are encouraged to continue to communicate among themselves and directly with the Chairman and CEO.
 The independent directors, meeting in executive session in November 2009, selected Michael D. Mangan to serve as the Lead Director, and he continues to act in that role.
-The duties of the Lead Director are to (i) preside at executive sessions of the Board, and brief the Executive Chairman and/or CEO, as needed, following such sessions; (ii) preside at meetings of the Board where the Chairman is not present; (iii) call meetings of the independent directors; (iv) provide input on Board agendas and meeting schedules; (v) provide feedback to the Executive Chairman and/or CEO on the quality of information received from management; and (vi) participate with the Executive Chairman, CEO, and the Nominating/Corporate Governance Committee in interviewing Board candidates.
+The duties of the Lead Director are to (i) preside at executive sessions of the Board, and brief the Chairman and CEO, as needed, following such sessions; (ii) preside at meetings of the Board where the Chairman is not present; (iii) call meetings of the independent directors; (iv) provide input on Board agendas and meeting schedules; (v) provide feedback to the Chairman and CEO on the quality of information received from management; and (vi) participate with the Chairman and CEO, and the Nominating/Corporate Governance Committee in interviewing Board candidates.
 The Lead Director position has a two-year term.
 In November 2015, the Board determined that Mr. Mangan (subject to his re-election to the Board of Directors by the stockholders) would continue as Lead Director for an additional two year term, beginning in November 2015.

-The Board believes that the current structure with an Executive Chairman and recently appointed President and CEO, coupled with an independent Lead Director, the use of regular executive sessions of the non-management Directors, and the substantial majority of independent directors comprising the Board, allows the Board to maintain effective oversight of the Company.
+The Board believes that the combined Chairman and CEO structure, coupled with an independent Lead Director, the use of regular executive sessions of the non-management Directors, and the substantial majority of independent directors comprising the Board, allows the Board to maintain effective oversight of the Company.